The Supercoat Dog Food Review: Tested & Evaluated 2023

 Supercoat only offers 2 different puppy recipes, one for large-breed pups, and another for all puppies.

-On the other hand, they don’t offer smaller kibble options for toy and mini breed pups.
+They also don’t offer smaller kibble options for toy and mini breed pups.
 This is especially important because their teeth are still relatively new and small pups have a harder time chewing on large kibble.
-In order to make sure your little one is properly nourished; their kibble needs to be of a manageable size.
-If you have an extra-small dog like a chihuahua or a Yorkshire terrier, it might be worth it to explore other options.
+In order to make sure your little one is properly nourished, their kibble needs to be of a manageable size.
+If you have an extra-small dog like a Chihuahua or a Yorkshire Terrier, it might be worth it to explore other options.

 When it comes to extra goodies, Supercoat puppy kibble doesn’t have nutritious additives on top of their vitamin and mineral mix.
 There are also no wet food options if you’d like to give your little one an occasional treat.

-All in all, while this isn’t an awful food to give a growing pup, there are other options with more flavour variety and better extras at a similar price point.
+All in all, while this isn’t an awful food to give a growing pup, our independent team of experts summarise that there are other options with more flavour variety and better extras at a similar price point.

 Don’t Buy If…